 At Boughton-under-Blean and Dunkirk Methodist Primary School, we are committed to supporting the emotional health and wellbeing of our pupils and staff.
+We are extremely proud to have achieved the Kent Wellbeing and Resilience Award.
 We know that everyone experiences life challenges that can make us vulnerable and at times, anyone may need additional emotional support.
 We take the view that positive wellbeing is everybody’s business and that we all have a role to play.

 At our school we:

 Universal Support- To meet the needs of all our pupils through our overall ethos and our wider curriculum.
 For instance, developing resilience for all.

 Additional support- For those who may have short term needs and those who may have been made vulnerable by life experiences such as bereavement.

 Targeted support- For pupils who need more differentiated support and resources or specific targeted interventions such as wellbeing groups or personal mentors.